 Gender.
 Men have a higher risk of developing Kaposi sarcoma than women.

 Human herpesvirus 8 (HHV-8).
-This virus may cause Kaposi sarcoma to develop.
-It is also called the Kaposi sarcoma herpesvirus (KSHV).
-Most people infected with HHV-8 do not get Kaposi sarcoma; the cancer appears most often when a person with HHV-8 also has a lowered immune system.
+Infection with this virus, also called the Kaposi sarcoma herpesvirus (KSHV), may cause Kaposi sarcoma.
+Most people infected with HHV-8 do not develop Kaposi sarcoma; the cancer appears most often when a person with HHV-8 also has a decline in their overall immune system function.

 Immune deficiency.
 People with HIV/AIDS and people whose immune systems are suppressed following organ transplantation have a higher risk of developing Kaposi sarcoma.